 Summer in the gardens at The Vyne

-Photos in this article show the garden in previous years and may show different planting to this year.
+Photos in this article show the garden in previous years and show (very) different planting to this year.

 Summer house garden

-Planted at the beginning of June, the summer bedding heralds a season of fiery Ipomoea lobata surrounded by a chorus of Lime delight, Trusty rusty and Redhead Solenostemons.
+Planted at the beginning of June, deep purple Heliotrope contrasts with the silvery-green leaves of Cineraria cirrus.
+Hanging from the central obelisks, the wispy tendrils of Dichondra Silver Falls cascade gently into the flowerbed below.
 Each bed forms a Grecian cross to reflect the floorplan of the seventeenth century summerhouse.

 Well-tended by a dedicated team of staff and volunteers, you can see flowers, fruit and vegetables growing in row upon row of neat rectangular beds.
 Look out for the newly planted bee pen which is brimming with bee-loving plants such as lavender, mint and oregano.

 Growing up to six inches a day in the right conditions, a variety of hops are getting ready to engulf a parade of arches leading down the main path in the walled garden.
 Historically relevant to The Vyne, hops used to be grown in what is now the parkland.
 The hops would have been processed in the Brewhouse which is now our tea-room.

 The hops are all English varieties and cover a range of breeding dates and chemical properties for brewing.
 The oldest variety is Fuggle.
 The name dates from 1856.
 The newest variety is Golden Tassles which was introduced as an ornamental garden plant in 2003.
 Other varieties growing in the walled garden include Redsells Eastwell and Pheonix.

 The hop’s lush foliage in summer will eventually give way to cones in autumn and winter.